-- (2) The council has received information, substantiated by independent audit, of significant mismanagement or failure to carry out the powers and duties of the board of governors according to state law; or - (3) Other circumstances which, in the view of the council, severely limit the capacity of the Board of governors to carry out its duties and responsibilities.

-The period of withdrawal of specific powers may not exceed two years during which time the council is authorized to take steps necessary to reestablish the conditions for restoration of sound, stable, and responsible institutional governance.

-- (f) In addition to the powers and duties provided for in subsections (a), (b), (c), and (d) of this section and any others assigned to it by law, the council has those powers and duties necessary or expedient to accomplish the purposes of this article; and - (g) When the council and commission, each, is required to consent, cooperate, collaborate, or provide input into the actions of the other the following conditions apply: - (1) The body acting first shall convey its decision in the matter to the other body with a request for concurrence in the action; - (2) The commission or the council, as the receiving body, shall place the proposal on its agenda and shall take final action within 60 days of the date when the request for concurrence is received; and - (3) If the receiving body fails to take final action within 60 days, the original proposal stands and is binding on both the commission and the council. - (h) On or after July 1, 2021, nothing in this section provides the authority to restrict or regulate the carrying of a concealed pistol or revolver by a person who holds a current and valid license to carry a concealed deadly weapon except as expressly authorized in §18B-4-5b of this
+339 compact as required in section seven, article one-d of this chapter; 340 (2) The council has received information, substantiated by independent audit, of significant 341 mismanagement or failure to carry out the powers and duties of the board of governors according 342 to state law; or 343 (3) Other circumstances which, in the view of the council, severely limit the capacity of the 344 board of governors to carry out its duties and responsibilities.
+345 The period of withdrawal of specific powers may not exceed two years during which time 346 the council is authorized to take steps necessary to reestablish the conditions for restoration of 347 sound, stable and responsible institutional governance.
+348 (f) In addition to the powers and duties provided for in subsections (a), (b), (c) and (d) of this 349 section and any others assigned to it by law, the council has those powers and duties necessary or 350 expedient to accomplish the purposes of this article; and 351 (g) When the council and commission, each, is required to consent, cooperate, collaborate 352 or provide input into the actions of the other the following conditions apply: 353 (1) The body acting first shall convey its decision in the matter to the other body with a 354 request for concurrence in the action; 355 (2) The commission or the council, as the receiving body, shall place the proposal on its 356 agenda and shall take final action within 60 days of the date when the request for concurrence is 357 received; and 358 (3) If the receiving body fails to take final action within 60 days, the original proposal stands 359 and is binding on both the commission and the council.
+360 (h) On or after July 1, 2024, nothing in this section provides the authority to restrict or 361 regulate the carrying of a concealed pistol or revolver by a person who holds a current and valid license to carry a concealed deadly weapon except as expressly authorized in §18B-4-5b of this code.